midiland/smolBSD/README.md

 * [multiboot][1] to boot directly the kernel from [kvm][2], but warning, only `i386` virtual machines can be created as _NetBSD_ only supports [multiboot][1] with this architecture as of now.
 * [PVH][4] this newer method works with _NetBSD/amd64_ and is available in my [NetBSD development branch][5] but you can still fetch a pre-built kernel at https://imil.net/NetBSD/netbsd-SMOL, warning this is a _NetBSD-current_ kernel

+`aarch64` `netbsd-GENERIC64` kernels are able to boot directly to the kernel with no modification

 # Usage

 ## Requirements